-It should come as no surprise that a thank you letter is an expectation – not an option – after an employment interview.
-Yet writing an effective thank you letter, that is both strategic and meaningful, can be a challenge.
+It should come as no surprise that a thank you note is an expectation – not an option – after an employment interview.
+Yet writing an effective note of thanks, that is both strategic and meaningful, can take some careful consideration.

 The goal of a thoughtful thank you letter is to generate a positive, personalized reaction.
 If composed correctly, a thank you letter can be the distinguishing difference between you and competition, winning you the job offer.

 A simple note that says: “Thank you for taking the time to meet with me today” won’t cut it.

 Below is an example of a detailed thank you letter for a security executive which covers 5 critical elements:

 2. Customizes content to the company’s requirements – addressing specific pain points.

 3. Reminds the reader of the value and qualifications offered.

 I would like to thank you for meeting with me today to discuss your security risk concerns and plans.

 Stone Energy’s focus on the future and desire to invest in risk and security management is commendable.

 You mentioned the specific need for a discreet yet speedy response.
 Valuing your need to minimize business interruption, you will appreciate my low profile and proactive approach.
 I can facilitate a quick assessment of your organization’s individualized needs within the first 30 days on the job, providing a detailed action plan shortly after without any disruption to operations.